defra-design/prn-design-history/app/posts/2023-07-22-regulator-itration-1.md

 ### Changed revoke to cancel

-Didn’t understand revoke, they know it as ‘cancelling’ Changed revoke to cancel everywhere
+Users didn’t understand revoke, they know it as ‘cancelling’, so we changed ‘revoke’ to ‘cancel’

-Success page - changed from revoke to cancel
+Success page - changed from ‘revoke’ to ‘cancel’

-On both cancel and suspend, removed the line about emails being sent
+As per user feedback on not wanting the system to notify users that they were being suspended or cancelled, we removed the line about emails being sent.
+The regulators prefer to handle this messaging and communication themselves offline.

-Reactivating after revoking has been removed as it is not how the process works
+Reactivating an accreditation after revoking it has been removed, as it is not how the process works.
+They must reapply for accreditation.

 ![cancel](/revoke.png)

-### Still  to do

- Make sure we have all statuses for accreditation applications

-current accreditation balance and all transactions (waste records and PRNs) on this overview screen